apigee/api-platform-samples/sample-proxies/base64encoder/README.md

 as an HTTP header.

 # Set up
+To use the sample, you need:

-* The username and password that you use to login to enterprise.apigee.com.
+* The email address and password that you use to login to enterprise.apigee.com.
 * The name of the organization in which you have an account.
 Login to enterprise.apigee.com and check account settings.

 # Configure

-Update `/setup/setenv.sh` with your environment details
+Update `/setup/setenv.sh` with your credentials

 # Import and deploy sample project